Looking for Cryptowatch info and tutorials? Check out Cryptowatch Guides.

-This article outlines troubleshooting steps you can take if you’re experiencing performance issues with Cryptowatch.
+This article outlines troubleshooting steps you can take if you’re experiencing performance issues with Kraken Pro/Cryptowatch.

-If notice an extremely low FPS (frames per second) on the Cryptowatch chart, your browser may be misconfigured.
+If you notice an extremely low FPS (frames per second) on the Kraken Pro/Cryptowatch chart, your browser may be misconfigured.

 This is probably due to hardware acceleration being disabled for HTML5 canvas.
 Enable it and restart your browser.